dmaniloff/goobook/README.txt

-If you set the password to "prompt" you will be prompted each time the password is needed but this do not work well with mutt.
+If you set the password to "prompt" you will be prompted each time the password is needed but this does not work well with mutt.

 Instead of being a plain config file ``.goobookrc`` can be an executable, in which case it's output will be used as configuration.